Jobs and Internships

 - Production Assistant for Denver Botanic Gardens and Arvada Center shows

 - Production assistance at street festivals, Four Mile Park, and some in-house events

 - Planning and preparing materials for concert staff

-- Attending marketing and production meetings once a week
+- Attending marketing and production meetings weekly

 - Organizing completed concert files